 Global Search is independent of field visibility.
-You can search for fields that are not visible, and fields that cannot be searched for appear in the feature details.
+You can search for fields that are not visible, and fields that are not visible can appear in the feature details.

-- Can Symbolize Class Breaks: (dynamic layers only) When this setting is enabled, the end user can symbolize attributes on the map based on numeric ranges.
-For example, the user could symbolize population ranges on a Population layer. - Can Symbolize Unique Values: (dynamic layers only) When this setting is enabled, the end user can symbolize attributes that get their value from a set of predefined values.
-For example, the user could symbolize schools based on their level-elementary, middle, or high school. - Hyperlink Label: If the field contains only a hyperlink (no text), viewers display the text specified in the Hyperlink Label box instead of the URL.
-This is particularly useful for long URLs.
-If you want viewers to display the URL, leave the box blank.
+- Can Symbolize Class Breaks (Silverlight Viewer only): When this setting is enabled, the end user can symbolize dynamic layer attributes on the map based on numeric ranges.
+For example, the user could symbolize population ranges on a Population layer. - For the Geocortex Viewer for HTML5, attribute-based symbology is always available as long as symbology is enabled for the layer. - Can Symbolize Unique Values (Silverlight Viewer only): When this setting is enabled, the end user can symbolize dynamic layer attributes that get their value from a set of predefined values.
+For example, the user could symbolize schools based on their level-elementary, middle, or high school.